DerwenAI/exsto/README.md

-# Exsto: Microservices, Containers, and Machine Learning
+# Exsto: Developer Community Insights

 A frequently asked question on the [Apache Spark](http://spark.apache.org/) user email list concerns where to find data sets for evaluating the code.